U.S. Department of State Seal

 • Replace a stolen or lost passport

-Penalties for using, possessing, or trafficking in illegal drugs in Malaysia are more severe than those in the United States, and convicted offenders can expect long jail sentences and heavy fines, or death.
+Penalties for using, having, or selling illegal drugs in Malaysia are much harsher than in the United States.
+You could face the death penalty, long jail sentences, and/or heavy fines.

-It is illegal to take pictures of certain buildings such as military facilities, government buildings and offices, and Ministry of Health facilities including public hospitals and clinics.
+It is illegal to take pictures of certain buildings in Malaysia, such as military facilities, government buildings, and Ministry of Health facilities, like public hospitals and clinics.

 Arrest Notification: If you are arrested or detained, ask the police or prison officials to notify the U.S. Embassy immediately.
-See our webpage for further information.
+See our webpage for more information.

 Faith-Based Travelers: See the following webpages for details: